-6. rep a. ofessional Association Conventions/Meetings for attendance as a presentative/presenter on behalf of the College are payable as follows: ASPPB - per diem for each day in attendance ACPRO - per diem for each day in attendance Barbara Wand Symposium - 1⁄2 or full day per diem dependent upon the scheduled length of Symposium OPA/OAMHP/ONTABA Convention: per diem for each day in attendance e. f.
-CPA Convention: per diem for each day in attendance BACB Convention: per diem for each day in attendance 7. pay a. vel Time claims must be included with the expense claim and are yable to all members as follows: travel of more than 40km, one way, for College business, a half day per diem is payable; travel outside of Ontario on College business, a per diem for actual travel time is payable in half day increments.
-The the tel e Pre e ser epho pend for President esident's stipend is paid monthly at the annual rate of \$8,500 \$11,000 to ving President to cover meetings with the Registrar, incidental time for one calls, e-mails and other intermittent communication, based on an otion of an average of half a day per week being devoted to these es.
-To reflect the significant leadership role and time commitment required for this position, including ongoing responsibilities outside of regular meetings.
-9. a.
-This section applies to private practitioners This section applies to private practitioners who derive more than half of their income from self-employment.
-This allowance is not intended to replace lost income.
-Rather it is intended to offset additional significant expenses associated with running a practice office; e.g., rent, insurance, property taxes, secretarial support; that is, expenses which are normally claimed against income. c.
-An office overhead allowance is payable at the rate of \$200 per day in 1/4 day increments parallel to the per diem payment for meeting attendance.
+- 6. Professional Association Conventions/Meetings for attendance as a representative/presenter on behalf of the College are payable as follows: - a.
+ASPPB per diem for each day in attendance - b.
+ACPRO per diem for each day in attendance - c.
+Barbara Wand Symposium 1⁄2 or full day per diem dependent upon the scheduled length of Symposium - d.
+OPA/OAMHP/ONTABA Convention: per diem for each day in attendance - e.
+CPA Convention: per diem for each day in attendance - f.
+BACB Convention: per diem for each day in attendance - 7.
+Travel Time claims must be included with the expense claim and are payable to all members as follows: - a. travel of more than 40km, one way, for College business, a half day per diem is payable; - b. travel outside of Ontario on College business, a per diem for actual travel time is payable in half day increments.

+8. Stipend for President

+The President's stipend is paid monthly at the annual rate of \$8,500 \$11,000 to the serving President to cover meetings with the Registrar, incidental time for telephone calls, e-mails and other intermittent communication, based on an assumption of an average of half a day per week being devoted to these activities.